Vieques: More Than Just Beaches – North Side

 The last road on the left before the F&W area leads to the smaller bunkers.
 This road is in really bad shape – it is very thin and overgrown.
 When we were there, this road was really only accessible by bicycle.

 As you enter the US Fish & Wildlife area, the packed dirt road (that at times can be in really bad shape!) passes by Kiani Lagoon.
-They made a little wildlife refuge on the left, with informational signs and and a short boardwalk with 2 small viewing areas.
+They made a little wildlife refuge on the left, with informational signs and and a short boardwalk with 2 small viewing areas (newly redone 2023!).
 Here you can see the lagoon and Mt.
 Pirata.
 Be sure to take insect repellent (there are lots of mosquitoes).
-The boardwalk was in disrepair when we were here in February 2014.

 Our final thing on our non-beach list is … another beach!
 If you continue down the road in the F&W area, you’ll come to Punta Arenas.
 The beach here is so-so, but it does offer some nice views of Puerto Rico and some decent snorkeling.